Table of Contents

 Drinking NORA tea is also a wonderful idea for your postpartum journey as well because it will help you replenish blood stores you may have lost during birth as well as help you nurture your body while it is recovering.

-If you don’t have time to make your own mix of loose leaf pregnancy tea, I recommend these two packaged teas you can order online!
+If you live in Oklahoma, You can purchase your NORA tea from me!
+If my doula and placenta encapsulation families would like to buy organic NORA tea from me, I craft the tea for them!
+If you don’t live in Oklahoma or have time to make your own mix of loose leaf pregnancy tea, I recommend these two packaged teas you can order online!

 Disclosure: Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.